- Cremation/Burial/Funeral/Body Donation/Survivor’s Benefits

 Ralph Harms Chooses a Death with Dignity – Follow His Story

-Whether physician-assisted dying is available in your state or not, you may be able to hasten your impending death by not starting treatment, stopping treatment, palliative sedation, or voluntary stopping of eating and drinking.
+Whether physician-assisted dying is available in your state or not, you may be able to hasten your impending death by not starting treatment, stopping treatment, palliative sedation, or voluntarily stopping eating and drinking.